mihacuo/week1-challenge/starter/README.md

 I have used infomration from the task to plan the work and achieve the result

 Here is a list of acceptance criteria I have worked to:
+Technical Acceptance Criteria: 40%

+* Satisfies all of the above acceptance criteria plus the following code improvements:

+  * Application's links all function correctly.

+  * Application's CSS selectors and properties are consolidated and organized to follow semantic structure.

+  * Application's CSS file is properly commented.

+#### Deployment: 32%

+* Application deployed at live URL.

+* Application loads with no errors.

+* Application GitHub URL submitted.

+* GitHub repository that contains application code.

+#### Application Quality: 15%

+* Application resembles (at least 90%) screenshots provided in the challenge instructions.

+#### Repository Quality: 13%

+* Repository has a unique name.

+* Repository follows best practices for file structure and naming conventions.

+* Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

+* Repository contains multiple descriptive commit messages.

+* Repository contains quality README file with description, screenshot, and link to deployed application.

 The end result will be diplayed at